Alexander-Milligan/Introduction-to-Git-Github/README.md

     <p>12.
 Type git push –u origin master, this will push your repo to the github remote.</p>
     <p>13.
 Go to your Github account and look for the new repository to ensure everything is uploaded correctly.</p>

-<h2>Conclusion</h2>
-    <p>Once all steps had been followed the folder and a file where created I then edited the file, I then pushed and merged.
-Through carrying out these step a number of times there where little coding hits that I found very important, lines that help me a lot are "git status(obviously), git remote -v" and remembering that if I don’t "git commit -m "Comment" then nothing will be pushed from the staging area as it is empty.
-This is an easy task but for someone that is not normalised to git it can take some time to visualize the process.</p>

 <h1>Module Two: Workflow & Staging</h1>
     <h2>Non-linear Workflow</h2>